Vajiralongkorn: Controversies

-Reigning from Bavaria

 For most of 2020, Vajiralongkorn reportedly rented out the alpine Grand Hotel Sonnenbichl in Garmisch-Partenkirchen for himself and his entourage during the COVID-19 pandemic.
 He remained there during the nationwide protests and amidst a wave of anti-monarchy sentiments in Thailand, sparking controversy in both Thailand and Germany.
 German foreign minister Heiko Maas has warned the King not to govern from German soil.
-He also mentioned that the European state will be investigating his behavior during his stay in Germany.
+He also mentioned that the German government will be investigating his behavior during his stay in the country.

 On 26 October 2020, protesters marched to the German Embassy in Bangkok, petitioning the German government to investigate the King's activities in Germany for the possibility that he had been exercising powers from German soil.

 Personal life

 Public image, the media, and the law

 Vajiralongkorn is protected by one of the most strictly enforced lèse majesté laws in the world.
 For many years, criticism of the king, queen, crown prince, and more recently, former kings, members of the royal family, and even their pets have been strictly prohibited.
 Violations carry large fines and prison sentences of up to 35 years.
 However, Vajiralongkorn's private life continues to be a controversial subject of discussion in Thailand, although not publicly.
 In the 10 January 2002 edition of the Far Eastern Economic Review (FEER), an article appeared suggesting that Vajiralongkorn had business ties with then-Prime Minister Thaksin Shinawatra.
 An immediate ban was placed on distribution of the magazine, and the Thai government, citing a threat to national security, suspended the visas of FEER's two Thailand correspondents, Shawn Crispin and Rodney Tasker.